top of page

 Negative Interest Rates Explained

-I was asked by a friend why there are more than $17 trillion of negative yielding global bonds.
+A friend asked me about the phenomenon of over $17 trillion worth of global bonds with negative yields.
 A negative yield means investors pay the government or a corporation to 'safely' hold their money.
 Investors in Germany, for example, are willing to pay a premium -- and ultimately take a loss -- to get the safety of high quality government or corporate bonds.
 If you purchase 100,000 euros of German government bonds, you 'pay' $674 euros a year for the government to hold your money for 10 years.
 By some measures, 17% of the total global bond market is paying negative interest rates to investors ($17 trillion of approximately $100 trillion).
 This problem for investors could get worse before it improves.
 The economies of Japan, the Euro Zone, and China have all experienced significant slowdowns.
 The data in the U.S. are mixed, especially given record levels of student debt and the trade war with China.

 When economies slow down, central banks and policy makers call for further interest rate reductions instead of spending government money (aka fiscal stimulus) or cut taxes.